michalcichon/michalcichon.github.io/_posts/2016-05-19-assign-property-for-pointers-to-objects.md

 categories: ios
 ---

-With Xcode upgrade to 7.3.1 I got a lot of errors from libraries I use in one old project.
+With Xcode upgrade to 7.3.1 I got a lot of errors from libraries I use in one of my older project.

 `Declaration uses __weak, but ARC is disabled`